Learn How to Think in Japanese with These Awesome Tips, Tricks and Translation Ideas

 Of course, thinking in a foreign language isn’t natural for most new language learners.
 You tend to process your thoughts in your native tongue because it’s what you’re used to, and habits are powerful things.

-That doesn’t mean you can’t learn to think in Japanese.
-You can do it.
-As a matter of fact, this is a vital step on the road to fluency.
+That doesn’t mean you can’t learn to think in Japanese—as a matter of fact, this is a vital step on the road to fluency.

 Why Do I Need to Learn How to Think in Japanese?